Stratifi-xyz/axios-core-contracts/readme.md

 ### Loan Requests

-Users can create loan requests by specifying:
+Borrower can create loan requests by specifying:

 - **Asset Token**: The token to be borrowed
+- **Asset Amount**: Amount it want to borrow
 - **Collateral Token**: The token provided as security
 - **Borrow Amount**: Quantity of asset tokens requested
 - **Repayment Amount**: Total amount to be repaid (includes interest)
 - **Collateral Amount**: Security deposit required
 - **Duration**: Loan term length
+- **Liquidation(optional)**: Borrowers can enable automatic liquidation of their loans when collateral ratios fall below specified thresholds.

+### Loan Offers

+Lender can create lending offer by specifying:

+- **Asset Token**: The token to be borrowed
+- **Asset Amount**: Amount borrower can borrow
+- **Collateral Token**: The token provided as security
+- **Borrow Amount**: Quantity of asset tokens requested
+- **Repayment Amount**: Total amount to be repaid (includes interest)
+- **Collateral Amount**: Security deposit required
+- **Duration**: Loan term length
+- **Liquidation(optional)**: Lenders can enable automatic liquidation of their loans when collateral ratios fall below specified thresholds.
+Price feeds are sourced from Pyth Network oracles.

 ### Loan Management

-- **Fill Requests**: Lenders can fulfill open loan requests
+- **Fill Requests**: Lenders can fulfill open loan requests and borrower can fulfill open loan offers
-- **Cancel Requests**: Borrowers can cancel unfilled requests
+- **Cancel Requests**: Borrowers and lenders can cancel unfilled requests
 - **Repay Loans**: Borrowers can repay active loans
 - **Auto-Expiration**: Unfilled requests automatically expire after `DURATION`